Why Tiffany Haddish Is Telling Women to "Stop Having Sex" - E! Online

 Speaking of stand-up, Haddish also talked about her new Emmy-nominated special Tiffany Haddish: Black Mitzvah.
 In addition, she spoke about her new ‘do and why she decided to shave her head, noting she'd been wanting to do it for years and that this seemed like a good time.

 "I wanted to know what I look like from my head to toe.
-Like, who am I from head to toe?" she said.
+Like, who am I from head to toe?"
+Haddish, who recently confirmed she's dating Common, said.
 "Every religion talks about knowing thyself.
 And I know where all my moles are except for the ones that were on my head.
 And now I know that I have two moles on my head.
 And it's a little wrinkly in the back.
 And when it's all the way gone, it's very smooth.
 My head kind of feels like a penis, and that's kind of nice."

 She also played a game called "Wheel of Opinions."